apify/apify-docs/docs/actors/running.md

 - Updated duration will include the time when actor was not running.
 This does not affect compute units consumption.
 - Timeout will be counted from the point when this actor run was resurrected.

-Resurrection can be performed in Apify console using the **resurrect** button or via API using the [resurrect run](https://docs.apify.com/api/v2#/reference/actors/resurrect-run) API endpoint.
+Resurrection can be performed in Apify Console using the **resurrect** button or via API using the [resurrect run](https://docs.apify.com/api/v2#/reference/actors/resurrect-run) API endpoint.

 ## Container web server